openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Estimate the necessary level of effort for the data collection using the following formula:

-    Minutes to interpret 1 sample unit * number of sample units = required level of effort for data collection
+    Minutes to interpret one sample unit * number of sample units = required level of effort for data collection

 If information is available from previous inventories, use that experience to set the value on the time required for assessing sample units from previous experience using the same response design.
 Otherwise, carry out a test.

-For this exercise, consider how long it took you to create your training data in `module 2`_ and use the formula above to estimate how long it will take to classify all your samples.
+For this exercise, consider how long it took you to create your training data in `Module 2`_ and use the formula above to estimate how long it will take to classify all your samples.

 Identify data collection participants
 +++++++++++++++++++++++++++++++++++++